Greta Magnusson Grossman, USA, c. 1948

 Made by Ralph O. Smith

-Aluminum and steel -
+Enameled aluminum and chrome-plated steel -

 Greta Magnusson Grossman, USA, 1952